andrew-k-21-12/summaries/Pro Git by Scott Chacon and Ben Straub.md

 7. To search the entire history of a file (including its renames):
 `git log --follow -p -- [filename]`.

+8. To search for some file in the entire history if the exact path is not known:
+`git log [-p] --all --full-history -- "**/file.*"`.
+`--all` makes sure all branches are included, `--full-history` is needed to prevent some history from prunning.

 ## Rewriting history